How to make soft boiled eggs? Bring a pot of water to a gentle boil, then lower the eggs into the water and boil them for exactly 5 minutes.

 How to make soft boiled eggs?
 This is a question I’ve been struggling with for years.
 The goal: delicate, fully cooked but still soft egg white, enveloping a warm, creamy, thick-yet-runny yolk.
 So good, yet so elusive!

 I’ve always loved soft boiled eggs, but I never really learned how to make them.
 It always seemed like such a fuss, having to watch the pot until the very minute the water starts boiling.
-Because every minute counts when it comes to achieving the perfect soft boiled eggs.
+Because every minute counts when it comes to achieving perfection in this recipe.

 How to make soft boiled eggs